apache/pulsar/site2/docs/functions-overview.md

 * apply a user-supplied processing logic to each message,
 * publish the results of the computation to another topic.

-The following is an example of Pulsar Functions for Java (using the [native interface](functions-api.md#java-native-functions)).
+The following is an example of a Pulsar Function written in Java (using the [native interface](functions-api.md#java-native-functions)).

 ```java
 import java.util.Function;